-The RCR Summer Undergraduate Fellowships (SURF) in Clinical Oncology provide medical students with a unique opportunity to undertake an eight-week research project in the field of academic clinical oncology during their early years of study.
+The RCR Summer Undergraduate Fellowships (SURF) in Clinical Oncology provide medical students with a unique opportunity to undertake a research project in the field of academic clinical oncology during their early years of study.

 These prestigious awards are an excellent opportunity for medical students to bolster their CV while gaining an insight into the field of clinical oncology and the academic opportunities it provides.
 This will help you to gain key academic experience, including in public speaking as well as grant and academic writing, and key skills relating to data analysis, critical thinking and research governance.

 Project funding of £500 to the supervising department or laboratory to meet the costs of supporting the student including travel to the RCR to deliver a presentation on the project.

 The RCR SURFs in Clinical Oncology are available to medical students enrolled in both undergraduate- and graduate-entry programmes within the UK.

-Undergraduate-entry students must be enrolled in their second, third or fourth year of study at the time of applying.
-(The equivalent will apply if you are undertaking a longer course; please note that those in their first or final years of study are not eligible.)
+- Undergraduate-entry students must be enrolled in their second, third or fourth year of study at the time of applying.
+(The equivalent will apply if you are undertaking a longer course; please note that those in their first or final years of study are not eligible)

-Graduate-entry students must be enrolled in their first, second or third year of study at the time of applying.
+- Graduate-entry students must be enrolled in their first, second or third year of study at the time of applying.

 Applicants will need to submit: